 The edge-differentials preserve the $u$-action, but unfortunately the $u$-action has been mostly forgotten once we pass to the $E_1$-page.
 The first three dots in degree $1$ for the $B_{1/3}$-column have a non-trivial vertical $u$-action (see \cref{Theorem intro spectral seq}), so they must hit $u^{<0}$-classes in the $0$-th column.
 However, the other four dots in degree $1$ for the $B_{1/3}$-column may have non-trivial $u$-action hitting the $B_{1/5}$-column, so in principle we only know that at least two of the first four dots in the $0$-th column in degree 2 (which are $u^0$-terms) get killed.
-This ambiguity is precisely the unknown value $r\in \{2,3,4\}$ in \cref{Filtration on S_32 via sp seq}. \end{ex}
+This ambiguity is precisely the unknown value $r\in \{2,3,4\}$ in \eqref{Filtration on S_32 via sp seq}. \end{ex}

-\begin{rmk} \cref{pureHam} and \cref{CorSpectralSeqAgree} can also be used to deduce information about the cohomology of fixed components $\F_\a$ from the spectral sequence.
-The $0$-th column in \cref{S32_sp_seq} has a total rank of $10$, and this rank must persist as we add new columns provided we take into account all the green arrows.
-So if we consider the block given by all columns $p$ whose periods $T_p$ are below a certain slope, we must get total rank $10$.
-By Corollary \ref{pureHam} the degrees in which these ranks live will shift in complicated ways, as we increase the slope.
-Observing how the gradings shift can reveal information about the cohomology of individual fixed components $\F_\a$.
-In Figure \ref{S32_sp_seq} an extreme example occurs: if we consider all columns up to $B_{2/5}$, we see that all of the rank $10$ is supported in degree $0$.
-By \cref{pureHam}, that means each $\F_\a$ has cohomology supported in just one degree, so each $\F_\a$ is a point.
-So $\F={\SSS_{32}}^{\C^*}$ consists of 10 points.
-Alternatively, this follows from \cref{Lemma Kazhdan = Morse when lambda equal to odd and even}. \end{rmk} \end{ex}
+\begin{rmk} \cref{CorSpectralSeqAgree} and \eqref{pureHam} implies information about $H^*(\F_\a)$ from the spectral sequence.
+The $0$-th column in \cref{S32_sp_seq} has total rank $10$: this total rank must persist as we add new columns (taking into account all green arrows).
+By \eqref{pureHam}, the rank distributes over degrees that shift in complicated ways as we increase the slope.
+These shifts reveal information about individual $H^*(\F_\a)$.
+In Figure \ref{S32_sp_seq}, consider all columns up to $B_{2/5}$: the rank $10$ is all in degree $0$, so \eqref{pureHam} implies each $H^*(\F_\a)$ is supported in just one degree so $\F_\a$ must be a point.
+So $\F={\SSS_{32}}^{\C^*}=\{10 \textrm{ points}\}$ (cf.\,\cref{Lemma Kazhdan = Morse when lambda equal to odd and even}). \end{rmk} \end{ex}

 \begin{ex} \textbf{Slodowy varieties $\mathcal{S}_{211},\mathcal{S}_{311},\mathcal{S}_{33},\mathcal{S}_{42}.$}